syazsolo/sovereignty/README.md

 # sovereignty

-sovereignty is a programming game made to play `The Prisoner's Dilemma` of `Game Theory 🎮`
+sovereignty is a programming game made to play `The Prisoner's Dilemma` of `Game Theory 🎮`.

 ## `The Prisoner's Dilemma`

-`Game Theory 🎮` is a branch of science that deals with dynamics in a social environments.
+`Game Theory 🎮` is a branch of science that deals with the dynamics in a social environments.

-From `Game Theory 🎮`, emerged `The Prisoner's Dilemma`, which so happen is an actual game, that hasn't been made yet. - that you can play.
+From `Game Theory 🎮`, emerged `The Prisoner's Dilemma`, which so happen is an actual game - that you can play, but hasn't been made yet.

 With sovereignty, you just follow a few steps, and you can start playing.